kingwingfly/bilibili-downloader-rs/README.md

 So, for MacOS, you need use brew to install ffmpeg, or just download one and put it into `/usr/local/bin`.
 Then you need use `which ffmpeg` to get the detailed path of it, and paste it in the app's setting, or you can't invoke the `ffmpeg` in released tauri app.
 (The chat-GPT says Unix can not get `path` in release version)

+Moreover, due to the apple developer is expensive, so I can not provide an arch version.
+But the x64 version in release page can still be used, just remember opening it by right clicking the app icon and select open for the first time.
+And you should also permit your Mac allowing unknown source app in the system setting.

-For Windows, download one and add it to path is enough.
-Recommon this [portable version](https://github.com/gniuk/cross-compile-ffmpeg-for-windows).
+For Windows, downloading the `ffmpeg` and addding it to path are enough.
+Recommend this [portable version](https://github.com/gniuk/cross-compile-ffmpeg-for-windows).
 Official version is also Ok certainly.

 You could also specify a path to `ffmpeg` as you like in settings.